 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

 This notice is being sent to you by Willingboro MUA State Water System ID#: NJ0338001.
-Date distributed: on or before March 8, 2023.
+Date distributed via WMUA website: June 8, 2023.